Day 54 – 6/5/15

 The snow level in the Sierras had been a concern for everyone and Forester Pass is a weather vain to let the hikers know what they are up against with the rest of the passes in the Sierra Nevada’s.
 The south facing slope is almost clear of snow.
 Once we cross to the north side, we will see how much snow there is.
 The north facing slope has most of the snow.

 As we hiked down, we could see rain to the north.
 After several hours, the dark clouds moved over us and it started to snow.
 Not a lot but enough to get excited over.
 Coming from San Diego, snow is rare thus a little snow fall is fun.
-We reached the bottom in the late afternoon and we immediately began to climb back up to Kearsarge Pass which is the route to Independence and our next for drop.
+We reached the bottom in the late afternoon and we immediately began to climb back up to Kearsarge Pass which is off the main PCT and the route to Independence and our next for drop.
 The sky cleared to blue.
 We camped two miles from the pass with Justa and Lint.
 Quickly, the blue sky was replaced with low clouds and temperatures dropped.
 Justa read the Hobbit to Lint while we played cards in our tents.
-We will be getting up early and hiking over the pass.
+In the morning we will be getting up early and hiking over the pass.

 Day 27 – 5/9/15